 2. Go to your doctor for the shot.
 This isn’t the best option, because Medicare will not be picking up any of the cost for retirees.
 Under this option, TFL covers the shingles shot as a medical coverage, not pharmacy coverage.
 So, the process goes like this:

 - You get the shingles shot at the doctor’s office.

-- You do not have Part D Medicare, so the cost falls to TFL.
+- Medicare won’t cover the shot because you do not have Part D Medicare, so the total cost falls to TFL.

-- TFL covers the shot as a medical cost not covered by Medicare.
+- TFL covers the shot as a medical cost not covered by Medicare Parts A nor B.

 - When medical costs are not covered by Medicare, TFL deductibles and cost shares apply.
 The deductible is $150 for individual coverage ($300 for families), and you may face a 20% co-pay after the deductible (learn more about costs at this link).
 Bottom line: You pay for the shot.

 Choose wisely under TFL.
 Whether pharmacy or medical coverage is used makes a big difference.